 Project Status: The MnDOT LRS tools were put into production internally earlier in 2016.
 MnDOT has been working to update the data that was frozen during the project.
-MnGeo is working with MnDOT to define data workflows that provide data updates from both non-state road authorities and state agencies to a single repository where the data will be standardized and aggregated.
-The project team is currently working on implementing a database model within MnGeo that will meet the needs of NG9-1-1 that can be shared with non-state participants.
+MnGeo is working with MnDOT and has defined data workflows that provide data updates from both non-state road authorities and state agencies to a single repository where the data will be standardized and aggregated.
+The project team is currently working on implementing a database model within MnGeo that will meet the needs of NG9-1-1 that can be shared with non-state participants; 86 counties have provided data so far (see full-size map).
 The statewide team has agreed to use the data model created from the NG 9-1-1 effort for centerlines which used the Metro Region Centerline Collaborative work as a starting point.
-MnGeo will be responsible for bringing data together from MnDOT, other state and non-state road authorities.
+MnGeo will be responsible for bringing data together from MnDOT and from other state and non-state road authorities.

-Anticipated Completion and Milestones: The draft of the standard is being vetted by stakeholders and should be available by October 2016.
-A secure repository, data model and database has been set up as a prototype within MnGeo and the metro counties are currently submitting their centerline.
+Anticipated Completion and Milestones: The draft of the standard is being vetted by stakeholders and should be available by February 2017.
+A secure repository, data model and database has been set up within MnGeo and the metro counties are currently submitting their centerlines.
 The goal is to have the two pilot areas (Metro and NE regions) submitting data for validation and aggregation by the end of 2016.
 Project Funding: DPS and MnGeo are covering staff time and infrastructure to build out the repository, data model, and work flow as the data and system will be used for NG9-1-1.

-Project Issues, Concerns and Risks: The project is heavily dependent on requirements, tools and standards being provided for the NG9-1-1 project.
-The project scope needs to be well defined.
-Concrete goals and objectives are developed; more specific dates are being determined.
+Project Issues, Concerns and Risks: The project is heavily dependent on requirements, tools, standards and timelines being provided for the NG9-1-1 project.

-Project Contacts: Dan Ross (Executive Sponsor), Adam Iten (Project Manager), John Hoshal (GIS Project Lead)
+Project Contacts: Dan Ross (Executive Sponsor), Adam Iten (Project Manager)